bjornaa/ladim1/doc/source/variables.rst

 dynamics and are simply written to output for extra information.
 Other particle variables may store initial information, like release time or release position, and has no further influence.
 Other particle variables may influence the dynamics throughout  the simulation.
-Examples are diameter or sinking velovity of non-organic sediment particles.
+Examples are diameter or sinking velocity of non-organic sediment particles.
 The last category are counted as IBM-variables.